 After this we visited Dorosan Station, the train station which once connected North and South Korea.
 Interestingly, in 2000, former President of South Korea Kim Dae-jung visited to North Korea to meet Kim Jung-il and they agreed to reconnect Gyeongui Line.
 However, on the 1st December 2008, the North Korean government closed the border crossing.
-There wasn’t a huge amount to see in here but it was interesting to stand in what obviously has a lot of symbolic significance.
+Truth by told, there wasn’t a huge amount to see in here.
+However, it was interesting to stand in what obviously has a lot of symbolic significance.
 Most of the tourists, however, seemed more interested in the gift shop.

 After this we left the DMZ area and headed for the last leg of the tour, which is not related to the DMZ at all really.
 It was a tour of a Ginseng Centre which was around half an hour away by coach.
-I think this part of the tour is probably just a tourist trap as after the history of Ginseng and its properties were explained to us, we were allowed to try some and then encouraged to buy some.
+This part of the tour is a blatant tourist trap.
+After the history of Ginseng and its properties were explained to us, we were allowed to try some and then encouraged to buy some.
 I’m assuming that the tour company makes commission on every sale they make from their tour but really I thought this was just a waste of time.
 This last bit is the only thing I have to fault with this tour, which is a shame.
 The tour ended at around 2:30pm, when we were dropped off at Seoul City Hall.

 Lunch was not included in the tour I selected but you could choose to have it tacked on the end for an additional 9000 won.
-The lunch is when you get back to Seoul City Hall at around 2:30pm so in my opinion it’s not worth it and you’d be better off just finding your own restaurant.
+Lunch is at 2:30pm when you return to Seoul City Hall so you’d be better off finding your own restaurant.
 The only advantage would be if you’re travelling solo and looking for company amongst your tour mates.